Infactum/addin-tester/README.md

 # Native AddIn Tester

 Scriptable engine for interacting with 1C:Enterprise native add-ins.

-⚠ Early prototype.
+Allows to describe component classes and use them in Lua scripts.

+⚠ Work in progress